rcapper/RAD/README.md

 ## Population Statistics:
 ---

 To filter by Minor Allele Frequency or not?
-See: http://csb.scichina.com:8080/kxtbe/EN/abstract/abstract413250.shtml, "Effects of cutoff thresholds for minor allele frequencies on HapMap resolution: A real dataset-based evaluation of the Chinese Han and Tibetan populations"
+See: http://csb.scichina.com:8080/kxtbe/EN/abstract/abstract413250.shtml, "Effects of cutoff thresholds for minor allele frequencies on HapMap resolution: A real dataset-based evaluation of the Chinese Han and Tibetan populations"  Basically you should include all the SNPs.

+Also see: https://www.biomedcentral.com/content/pdf/1753-6561-3-S7-S41.pdf ;"The effect of minor allele frequency on the likelihood of obtaining false positives"; namely, "These results suggest that removal of low MAF SNPs from analysis due to concerns about inflated false-positive results may not be appropriate"